A massive, eye-catching breed, the Neapolitan Mastiff is a one-of-a-kind canine.

 Make sure you also take a look at the Pyrenean Mastiff breed!

 - Piccion et al. Body Size and the Daily Rhythm of Body Temperature in Dogs.
 Journal of Thermal Biology.

 - Paulsen C. Neapolitan Mastiff.
 A Comprehensive Owner’s Guide.
 History of the Neapolitan Mastiff.

 - Notari and Goodwin.
-A Survey of Behavioural Characteristics of Pure-Bred Dogs in Italy.
-Applied Animal Behaviour Science.
+A Survey of Behavioral Characteristics of Pure-Bred Dogs in Italy.
+Applied Animal Behavior Science.